 Professor Inboden has received multiple teaching awards including recognition as a “Texas 10” by the Texas Exes Alumni Association, selection as “Lecturer of the Year” at the LBJ School, and his classes Presidential Decision-making in National Security and Ethics and International Affairs were voted as “Best Class in the LBJ School” and “Class Most Likely to Challenge Your Assumptions.”
 Inboden received his Ph.D. and M.A. degrees in history from Yale University, and his A.B. in history with honors from Stanford University.
 He lives in Gainesville, Florida, with his wife and two sons.

-Dr. Inboden served on the Trinity Forum Board of Advisors for several years, as well as being a speaker and panelist at a Trinity Forum Academy conference on faith and foreign policy.
+Dr. Inboden served on the Trinity Forum Board of Advisors for several years, in addition to presenting as a speaker and panelist at a Trinity Forum Academy Conference on faith and foreign policy.

 September 27, 2016 | “Just War in the Age of Terror” an Evening Conversation in Nashville, TN with Will Inboden

 “The Origins of Totalitarianism” by Hannah Arendt, featuring an original introduction by Will Inboden